 There are no reviews yet

-I first get to know my potential student by asking their golfing experience, goals they would like to achieve through our sessions and what the primary concern may be and why they think it is occuring.
+I first get to know my potential student by asking their golfing experience, goals they would like to achieve, and what the primary concern is with their game.

 -Golf Academy of America graduate with area of emphasis on teaching.

 1hour sessions - $75

 Series of four 1hour - $270

 I started playing golf at the age of 12 and got into the business when I was 16.
 My first job at a local club back home I would help with the group clinics and got a chance to learn from some of the best PGA professionals at the time.
 I really enjoyed the interaction with each person and how we all learn in a unique way whether it be verbal, visual or by feel.
 They can and will all get the job done individually but when you find a way to incorporate all three and make it easy to understand that’s when you get the most out of a lesson.